 The majority of the Town of Brookfield is located within the Brookfield-Elm Grove Sanitary Sewer Service Area.
 Sanitary sewer service area plans identify the outer boundary of the area within which sanitary sewers service may be extended.
 These service area plans take into consideration avoiding environmental sensitive lands, maintaining and improving regional water quality, and providing municipal sanitary sewerage service in an efficient and effective manner.
 The original sewer service area map was adopted in November 1991 and there have been 3 minor amendments to the sewer service area since adoption.

 In 2008, the Regional Water Quality Management Plan for the Brookfield-Elm Grove Sanitary Sewer Service Area was amended.
 The plan was amended by the Southeastern Wisconsin Regional Planning Commission and the main purpose of the amendment was to transfer certain lands that were in the City of Waukesha sewer service area to the Brookfield-Elm Grove sewer service area.

-Town of Brookfield - Sanitary District #4 Water Service Area Town of Brookfield No Water Available Water and Sewer Service in City New Berlin
+Town of Brookfield - Sanitary District #4 Sewer Service Area

-Figure 14: Town of Brookfield - Sanitary District #4 Water Service Area
+Figure 14 - Town of Brookfield - Sanitary District #4 Water Service Area